How acupuncture can support general well-being during and after cancer treatment

 ii) Accumulation of Heat-Toxins and Food in the Large intestine and Stomach

-These individuals are prone to cancers such as stomach, bowel, pancreas and eosophageal cancer.
+These individuals are prone to stagnation in digestive system, it can be part of symptoms of stomach, bowel, pancreas and eosophageal cancer.
 They tend to experience the following signs and symptoms:

 - bloating especially after meals

 - constipation or sluggish bowel movements with strong odor, blood in faeces, passing wind with unpleasant odour and/or haemorrhoids

 - bad breath, heartburn, excessive hunger and/or thirst

 - feeling of hot body